 Hair Growth after a year of using staple natural hair products in my natural hair regimen

 When it came to finding staple natural hair products, finding a great conditioner was a lot of trial and error.
-My conditioners generally come in three categories: leave-in conditioner, wash out conditioner, and deep conditioner.
-Below are my staple natural hair products in those categories.
+My conditioners generally come in three categories: leave-in conditioner, wash-out conditioner, and deep conditioner.
+Below are my natural hair staples in those categories.

 Leave-in Conditioners